 States treat investment gains like any other income which needs to be taxed.
 That is the end to paying taxes on investment income, and one cannot go around that.
 However, taxpayers can arm themselves with the practical know-how of declaring and paying the income tax rate to avoid penalties for non-payment.

-Here are what you absolutely need to know about taxes in 2021:
+Here are what you absolutely need to know about taxes:

 As mentioned above, Member States cannot require an investor to pay a tax on his income earned from a cross-border investment higher than the domestic rate.
 Likewise, an investor in another EU state does not have to pay a higher tax rate than the residents in that specific member state.
 However, they do need to declare their investment income.
 Here is what you need to know about the declaration.